By now, you may have heard about a form of internet-based marketing known as inbound marketing.

-Outbound marketing, on the other hand, have about a 1.7% close rate.
+Outbound marketing, on the other hand, has about a 1.7% close rate.

 That’s a big difference.

-That’s why it’s really important to focus on making sure your content is totally optimized for search.
+That’s why it’s really important to focus on making sure your content is optimized for search.

 That’s the only way you’re going to catch the people who are out looking for you.How is the internet going to find you if Google doesn't serve up your website?
 Click To Tweet

 By the way, that’s why they close more often when they come from inbound marketing.